ShadowMitia/PhotoBrowser/README.md

 # Installation

-This project requires [Maven](https://maven.apache.org/), java 8 and make.
+This project requires [Maven](https://maven.apache.org/), java 10 and make.

 ## Under Linux

-Install java and maven using the package manager (apt, dnf, ...)
++Install java and maven using the package manager (apt, dnf, ...)+

+Install Oracle JDK from the official website

+then use the ~alternatives~ command to update paths for java and javac, and also setup JAVA_HOME

 ## Under macOS